SebastienDaniel/relational-json/README.md

 ### Schema relations
 #### extends
 Extends is an **inheritance** pattern.
 It signifies that the table is the *child* of another table.
 Concretely, every row object created in this table will use a row object from the parent table as **prototype**.
 The `extends` relationship is also reflected in the parent tables' rows, which will contain a property to the child row.
-This will allow you to traverse your data in both directions (*up ancestors, down children*).
+This will allow you to traverse your data trees in both directions (*up and down*).

 **extends example**
 ```js